DavideClemente/DavideClemente/README.md

 ## About me:

- 🔭 I’m currently working at Blip.pt
+ 🔭 I’m currently working at [Blip.pt](https://www.blip.pt/)

- 🌱 I’m currently learning Rust, Kafka
+ 🌱 My tec stack is mainly Java, Kafka, MySql and Cassandra

- 👨‍💻 I’m curently studing Cibersecurity at ISEP
+ 👨‍💻 Finishing my master's degree in cibersecurity at [ISEP](https://www.isep.ipp.pt/)

  💬 Ask me about any subject regarding technology or software development